-Enhance your Prime Day and holiday strategy with Sponsored Display
+Enhance your Prime Day and festive strategy with Sponsored Display

 By Raja Ghanta

-Prime Day and the holidays are busy times of the year for shoppers, and in 2020 they all occur in Q4.
-In 2019, a record number of Prime members shopped during Prime Day in the US, and Prime members purchased more than 175 million items worldwide throughout the event.1 Over the 2019 holiday season billions of items were ordered worldwide, and it was a record-breaking holiday season for independent third-party sellers—mostly small- and medium-sized businesses—with worldwide unit sales seeing double-digit year-over-year growth.2
+Prime Day and the festive season are busy times of the year for shoppers, and in 2020 they all occur in Q4.
+In 2019, a record number of Prime members shopped during Prime Day in the US, and Prime members purchased more than 175 million items worldwide throughout the event.1 Over the 2019 holiday season billions of items were ordered worldwide, and it was a record-breaking festive season for independent third-party sellers – mostly small- and medium-sized businesses – with worldwide unit sales seeing double-digit year-over-year growth.2

 Sponsored Display can help you get you ready for these high-traffic, high-sales periods with strategies that can reach new customers, supplement your existing Amazon Ads efforts, and ensure your products stay top of mind with customers.